TCLee/TCGoogleStreetView/README.md

 * Double tap in the panorama view to navigate around the museum.
 * Drag to change where the camera is facing.
 * Pinch to zoom camera in and out.
-* App supports both landscape and portrait orientation, so you can rotate the device to get the best view.
+* App supports both landscape and portrait orientation, so you can rotate the device to get the best view of the museum.

 ##How to Build and Run